jstowers/Angular2/README.md

 ## Typescript Compilation

-Each .ts file has a .js and a js.map file
+1. Each .ts file generates a .js and a js.map file

+	.js => eventually loaded in the browser

 	.js.map => used for debugging

-	.js => eventually loaded in the browser

-.package.json
+2. package.json

 	"script.start"
 	includes a start script for concurrently running